-This first phase is dedicated to fully understand the scope of the problem you want to solve and how the anticipated solution could look like.
+This first phase is dedicated to fully understanding the scope of the problem you want to solve and what the anticipated solution could look like.
 After the problem has fully been scoped, you can also start estimating the required resources, costs, time spent, and the expected benefits for the next phase.
-This phase is a crucial requirement for all following phases as it helps understanding who should be involved, when they should be involved, and how they can contribute.
+This phase is a crucial requirement for all following phases as it helps understand who should be involved when they should be involved, and how they can contribute.

-During ideation, authors should also critically assess whether the idea is suitable for automation, to be offered as self-service Application, and if BRYTER is the right tool for all steps of the process or if additional integrations and tools should be part of the Application.
+During ideation, authors should also critically assess whether the idea is suitable for automation, to be offered as a self-service Application and if BRYTER is the right tool for all steps of the process, or if additional integrations and tools should be part of the Application.

 When planning the Application authors should structure their idea and create a rough overview of the process steps and which stakeholders are involved (process mapping).